chengyuxing/rabbit-sql/README.md

 The query cache manager caches query results to improve performance, increase concurrency, and reduce database stress.

 Make a reasonable automatic cache expiration policy to prevent data from being updated in time.

+##### operatorWhiteList

+Default：`null`

+The JPA entity query where condition builds a custom action whitelist to support other trusted, non-built-in operators.

 ### XQLFileManager